ctb/2017-moore-ddd-annual-report/narrative.md

-* our distributed/scalability tiger team (Luiz Irber) is working to build distributed indices of MinHash sketches to make it possible to find relevant data sets and analyses.
+* our distributed/scalability tiger team (Luiz Irber) is working to build distributed indices of MinHash sketches to make it possible to find relevant data sets and analyses in public databases.
 As part of this Luiz is building a massively scalable indexing infrastructure that closely resembles a botnet.

 * our core software development efforts are proceeding again, with Daniel Standage leading khmer development and a consultant (Tim Head)